 A WILD FOOD WALK AND A BUSHCRAFT LESSON COMBINED.

-A morning exploring the edible delights of one of East London’s most interesting wild areas, followed by an introductory bushcraft lesson looking at one of the basic essentials of survival, in this case Fire.
+A morning exploring the edible delights of one of South East London’s most interesting wild areas, followed by an introductory bushcraft lesson looking at one of the basic essentials of survival, in this case cordage.
 The event will be led by Forage London teacher and qualified bushcraft instructor, James Grant, and will last for about 4 hours, involving safely picking and eating various leaves, berries etc as we go along with various new foods and drinks to try (made from different wild ingredients we’ve previously picked, cooked, fermented, pickled etc), learning to identify plenty of edible plants and discussion touching on numerous topics including, nutrition, medicine, herbalism, botany, cookery, horticulture and history.